top of page

 Since its formation, Camerata Ireland has travelled the world to wide critical acclaim.
 Early tours were festival concerts at the Kennedy Center in Washington DC as guests of Ambassador Jean Kennedy Smith, followed by a 4-week tour in North America.
 After glowing reviews from the North American press including the Washington Post, Camerata Ireland began a rich and busy schedule of international touring.
 In 2016 Camerata Ireland was invited to a special Festival at the Kennedy Center, Washington DC marking the 100th anniversary of the Easter Rising in Ireland.

-Camerata Ireland made its Carnegie Hall debut in 2011, the BBC Proms in Summer 2013, and performed Beethoven at the 40th Anniversary of the Kilkenny Arts Festival.
-In May 2011 the orchestra was honoured to be invited to perform for the (former) President of Ireland, Mary McAleese and Her Majesty the Queen, as part of the latter’s historic State visit to Ireland.
+Camerata Ireland made its Carnegie Hall debut in 2011, its BBC Proms debut in Summer 2013, and performed Beethoven at the 40th Anniversary of the Kilkenny Arts Festival.
+In May 2011 the orchestra was honoured to be invited to perform for the (former) President of Ireland, Mary McAleese and Her Late Majesty the Queen, as part of the latter’s historic State visit to Ireland.
+Further highlights over the years include tours to South America, including Buenos Aires, Rosario, Cordoba, Santiago de Chile, Sao Paulo and Rio de Janiero, and tours of China, with appearances in Guangzhou, Hangzhou, Yichun, Beijing, Wuhan and Shanghai.
+Camerata Ireland recorded the complete Beethoven Piano Concertos and the Triple Concerto with Barry Douglas for Satirino Records in 2008.

 BARRY DOUGLAS